IgniteStudiosLtd/mcp-cost-tracker/README.md

-# MCP Cost Tracker
+# MCP Cost Tracker for Claude Code

-A professional MCP (Model Context Protocol) server for tracking Claude Code usage costs across all your projects.
+An MCP (Model Context Protocol) server for tracking Claude Code usage costs across all your projects.
 Built for developers who want to monitor and analyze their AI development costs with precision.

+This entire project cost a total of US$16.27 for Claude Code to build.
+Itʻs designed for personal use, please enjoy! 🤙

+If you decide to commercialize or use it in your enterpise, please consider buying me a coffee https://ko-fi.com/kingi or sponsor this project. ❤️

+1. Install
+2. Simply type /tc to track a cost
+3. Type /vc to see a visual dashboard in your browser

 ## 🚀 Features